19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 ### Amendment of Schedules

 37\.
-The Minister may, by order in theGazette, amend the Second and Fourth Schedules.
+The Minister may, by order in the Gazette, amend the Second and Fourth Schedules.

 [Act 18 of 2014 wef 15/05/2015]